 Goods and Services Tax

 Goods and Services Tax (GST) is one of the biggest indirect tax reforms of the country.
 It seeks to subsume all indirect taxes levied on goods and services by the Central and State governments.
-GST, a destination based indirect tax, levies on manufacture, sale and consumption of both goods as well as services.
-It provides single and cooperative linkup between Indian markets to boost the economy.
+GST, a destination-based indirect tax, levies on manufacture, sale, and consumption of both goods as well as services.
+It provides a single and cooperative linkup between Indian markets to boost the economy.

 GST was launched in India on 1st July 2017 in a midnight function at the Central Hall of Parliament by Prime Minister Narendra Modi and then President of India Pranab Mukherjee.
 Hence, July 1st is celebrated as “GST Day” every year.